 The best way of traveling to Cinque Terre is by train because you will have easy connections from wherever you are coming:

-- Milan to Cinque Terre – that’s just a roughly 3h30-4h train ride from Milan Central Station to one of the 5 Ligurian cities.
+That’s just a roughly 3h30-4h train ride from Milan Central Station to one of the 5 Ligurian cities.
 You will most probably need to change the train at least once (Genoa or Levanto), but most of the times the train comes at the same line so there won’t be any trouble with that.

-- Genoa to Cinque Terre – if like us, you have chosen to spend a night in Genoa, you will have plenty of options to get to Cinque Terre by train, having to spend only around 1h30 on the road.
+If like us, you have chosen to spend a night in Genoa, you will have plenty of options to get to Cinque Terre by train, having to spend only around 1h30 on the road.

-- Florence to Cinque Terre – depending on the connections it could take from 2h15 to 4h for this ride, and you could change the train once or even 3 times
+Depending on the connections it could take from 2h15 to 4h for this ride, and you could change the train once or even 3 times

-- Pisa to Cinque Terre – the fastest ride, so if you have the choice of landing in Pisa, go for it!
+The fastest ride, so if you have the choice of landing in Pisa, go for it!
 That’s because the train ride will take between 1 and 2 hours (depending on the train), with only one change requested.

 The Cinque Terre Express (Cinque Terre train map)